Tips For Hiring Software Development

 Your system absolutely must have backups.
 While servers are very durable, they are made of expendable, consumable parts.
 Also, operator errors account for more than half of data loss.

-Ideal setups “replicate” data in real time to a separate facility.
+Ideal setups “replicate” data in real-time to a separate facility.
 Additionally, take snapshots (often daily) and keep logs.
 If a loss happens mid-day between backups, the transactions for that day can be played again to recover your business data.

 Backups should be automatic so they don’t get forgotten.
 Backups also need checking periodically.
-On at at least a quarterly basis, restore backups to make certain that your software can be re-installed and backups restored.
+On at least a quarterly basis, restore backups to make certain that your software can be re-installed and backups restored.
 It is not uncommon for part of backups to be corrupt, incomplete, or simply not running.
 It is also important to know how to restore backups in an emergency.